On this page

 No good deed should go unrewarded, certainly not when it comes to your employee advocacy program where motivation, as always key.

-Recognizing employees has always been the simplest way to improve morale and performance and keep them pumped about their job (Source: HBR).
+Recognizing employees has always been the simplest way to improve morale and performance and keep them pumped about their job (Source: Clarity).

 Charing up your champions with incentives (matched to the performance and mapped to wish lists) can play a big role in making your employee advocacy program a success.
 Gamify progress to stoke a healthy spirit of competition and maintain a leaderboard to track daily wins and weekly winners.